marneypratt/introR4bio/README.md

 `install.packages("swirl")`

 Be patient, it sometimes takes a little while for the package to download and install.
+(You will need an internet connection to download packages)

 Note that there may be other packages you might need to install.
 For example, when I recently installed swirl, I had to also install the RCurl package to get swirl to load properly.
 It is also a good idea to make sure you have the most up to date version of the tidyverse, ggfortify, car, and carData packages since we will use these in the Intro to R for Biology Swirl lessons.
 To install additional packages, use the `install.packages()` function (make sure to put the package name in quotes within the parentheses).
-Aslo note that you can install more than one package at once.
-For example, to install RCurl and the tidyverse, use the following code:
+Also note that you can install more than one package at once.
+For example, to install RCurl and the tidyverse, use ggfortify, car, and carData packages at once use the following code:

 `install.packages("RCurl","tidyverse", "ggfortify", "car", "carData")`